-Keep track of the new business: this handbook helps founders keep track of the new business and avoid surprises, thus mitigating risk.
+Track the Startup: this handbook helps founders keep track of the new business and avoid surprises, thus mitigating risk.
 Founders Keep Afloat: by tracking 25 vital facts and figures will show you exactly what to track and how.

 Many first time entrepreneurs, myself included, are both passionate about their business and run off their feet—and forget to track the startup.
 They often find setting priorities to be an almost impossible task.
 They are generally much more interested in doing, than monitoring.

-However, it is vital to keep our passion, while at the same time keep track of the new business and progress—to keep ahead of the game—even checking that we remain true to our purpose.
-Most of the data we need to track are financial, though a few are still numerical, they are not about money directly.
-This book will help you with both, without getting bogged down in detail, or worse, leaving the data tracking to someone else.
+Of course it’s vital to keep our passion, but at the same time you must keep track of the new business and progress—to keep ahead of the game—even checking that you remain true to your purpose.
+Most of the data to track are financial, though a few while still numerical, are not directly about money.
+The book Founders Stay Afloat will help you with both, without getting bogged down in detail, or worse, leaving the data tracking to someone else, like the bank!

 Here are some other places that you can get help on how to track the startup, at Venture Founders: Market Intelligence, Reducing Risk to Startup Safely, Variance Analysis, Key Performance Indicators, Goal Tracking Tool, Critical Success Factors, and many other pages.